 BackgroundInterstate 29 is an important north/south route extending through the Midwest United States.
-The 755.51-mile route begins in Kansas City, Missouri at a junction with Interstates 35 and 70 and continues through several major urban areas, including Council Bluffs and Sioux City, Iowa; Sioux Falls, South Dakota; and Fargo, North Dakota; and then on to the Canadian border near Pembina, North Dakota, where it connects with Manitoba Provincial Highway 75 via the short Manitoba Provincial Highway 29.
+The 755.51-mile route begins in Kansas City, Mo., at the junction with I-35/70 and continues through several major urban areas including Council Bluffs and Sioux City, Iowa; Sioux Falls, S.D.; Fargo, N.D.; and then to the Canadian border near Pembina, N.D.; where it connects with Manitoba Provincial Highway 75 via the short Manitoba Provincial Highway 29

 The portion of the interstate within Sioux City was first opened to traffic in 1961.
 Since 1961, no major roadway improvements have occurred, except for resurfacing projects that occurred in 1970 and 2002.